ByronKrauskopf/ML_Movie_Recommendations_Systems/README.md

 4. Copy the **Endpoint** under the **Connectivity & Security** section.
 This endpoint will be used to connect your pgAdmin to the AWS server.
 5. Navigate to pgAdmin and login.
 6. Select **Add New Server** link.
 On the generated popup, enter a **Name** for the server name.
-7. Cick on the **Connection** tab and in the **Host name/address** box, paste in the copied endpoint.
+7. Click on the **Connection** tab and in the **Host name/address** box, paste in the copied endpoint.
-8. **Port** number should be defaulted at 5432, postgres should be the defaulted **Maintenance database** unless you choose a diffrent username during the creation of the AWS DB.
+8. **Port** number should be defaulted at 5432, postgres should be the defaulted **Maintenance database** unless you choose a different username during the creation of the AWS DB.
-9. Fill out the **Password** that you used to create the AWS databse.
+9. Fill out the **Password** that you used to create the AWS database.
 10. Click the blue **Save** button.
-You should have now sucessfully connected your AWS server to your pgAdmin.
+You should have now successfully connected your AWS server to your pgAdmin.

 ### ERD Database Diagram